Guyco070/HomEco-Final-project--React-Native-/README.md

 3. Send a WhatsApp message to one of the partners of the house.
 4. View a synchronized shopping list.
 5. Managing a synchronized shopping list (adding / removing / marking products, quantity management). :shopping_cart:
    Adding products to a shopping list using a barcode.
-(Including quantity increase) barcodes added from a data file of barcodes to a new firestore collection + menual uploads while using the upp + scraping with react-native-cheerio.
+(Including quantity increase) :camera: barcodes added from a data file of barcodes to a new firestore collection + menual uploads while using the upp + scraping with react-native-cheerio.
 6. View the to-do list.
 7. Managing a synchronized list of house chores (adding / removing / marking chores). :white_check_mark: